-Nonetheless, shigella sonnei which is known as group D, is responsible for over two thirds of the shigellosis in the United States.
+Consequently, shigella sonnei which is known as group D, is responsible for over two thirds of the shigellosis in the United States.

-This particular form of recreational water illnesses, is usually present in diarrheal stools of infected individuals.
+This particular form of recreational water illnesses, is usually present in diarrheal type stools of infected individuals.
 Infections in these individuals can last up to two weeks, even after their diarrhea episodes are over.
-If the circulation of your swimming pool is poorly setup, a single accidental fecal release from an infected person, can infect nearby swimmers.
+If the circulation system of your swimming pool is poorly setup, a single accidental fecal release from an infected person, can infect nearby swimmers.

-Shigella lamblia infections are similar to that of giardia infections.
+Shigella lamblia infections are similar to that of Giardia infections.
 Meaning that they can occur as a result of contaminated foods.
 If your food is handled by an individual who is infected, then your risk of infection is high.
 This is especially true if the individual fails to wash their hands after using the restroom.

-Shigella infections are similar to other recreational water illnesses such as cryptosporidium.
+Shigella infections are similar to other recreational water illnesses such as Cryptosporidium.
 This means that symptoms from this bacteria, will be in the form of:

 The last of the four recreational water illnesses that we will look at is Escherichia coli 0157:H7.
-Just like shigella lamblia, E.coli 0157:H7 can be present in diarrheal stools of infected individuals.
+Just like Shigella Lamblia, E.coli 0157:H7 can be present in diarrheal stools of infected individuals.